Oak Grove Middle School

-This web link features information about School Report Cards, as well as information about public, private, and charter schools in Arkansas, (although parents in other states can access information for their state as well through here).
+This web link features information about School Report Cards, as well as information about public, private, and charter schools in Arkansas and other states.
 Parents can get profiles of schools in their area based on Benchmark Exams and compare them against other schools.
 There are also tips on a variety of school-related issues (tips on math and reading, college prep, learning disabilities, etc.) that parents can access.
 Lots of great information!

 SchoolMatters is designed to empower parents, educators and policymakers with tools they need to make better-informed decisions that improve student performance.
 In addition to national information about public information in the U.S., searches can be done by individual state to view performance, spending and demographic information.
 Check to see how your child's school measures up!

 The Department of Education's mission and goals are provided in this site.
 There is a section specifically for parents, which contains information on No Child Left Behind, parent involvement, and school performance.
 A wealth of information for parents!

 Reading is Fundamental (RIF) is the nation's largest child literacy organization.
 Parents can find tips and activity ideas for different age groups on this site to help motivate their children to read.
 Resources are also available in Spanish.